Shin Godzilla: Collaborative projects

 In 2016, Toho and Khara, Inc. collaborated on Godzilla vs. Evangelion, a cross-over line of merchandise uniting Shin Godzilla and Anno's Neon Genesis Evangelion.
 In May 2019, Universal Studios Japan opened the Godzilla vs. Evangelion: The Real 4D attraction.
 It ran until August 2019.
 In February 2022, Toho, Khara, Toei Company, and Tsuburaya Productions announced a collaborative project titled Shin Japan Heroes Universe for merchandise, special events and tie-ins.
-The project unites films that Anno had worked on that bear the katakana title "Shin" (シン・), such as Shin Godzilla, Evangelion: 3.0+1.0 Thrice Upon a Time, Shin Ultraman and Shin Kamen Rider.
+The project unites films that Anno had worked on that bear the katakana title "Shin" (シン): Shin Godzilla, Evangelion: 3.0+1.0 Thrice Upon a Time, Shin Ultraman and Shin Kamen Rider.

 Public attractions

 In 2017, Universal Studios Japan featured a temporary 4D Shin Godzilla attraction as part of its Universal Cool Japan 2017 program.
 In 2018, a statue of the film's version of Godzilla was erected in central Tokyo.
 The area was dubbed Hibiya Godzilla Square and is considered to be largest Godzilla statue in Japan, according to Toho.
 In October 2020, Nijigen no Mori opened a Shin Godzilla zip line attraction in Kobe, Japan.